vigetlabs/microcosm/README.md

 [![npm](https://img.shields.io/npm/v/microcosm.svg?maxAge=2592000)](https://www.npmjs.com/package/microcosm)
 [![npm](https://img.shields.io/npm/dm/microcosm.svg?maxAge=2592000)](https://www.npmjs.com/package/microcosm)

-Microcosm is a state management library for real-world JavaScript apps.

-Drawing from [Flux](https://facebook.github.io/flux/) heritage, it places actions at center state.
-It keeps a historical account of all actions fired by your app.
-As they change, Microcosm rolls back to the last "incomplete" action, recalculating state by moving through a consistent history.
+Microcosm is [Flux](https://facebook.github.io/flux/) with actions at center stage.

+By maintaining a historical account of all actions, Microcosm can predictably recalculate state as their statuses change.
 This makes optimistic updates, cancellation, progress, and failure states a breeze.

+Microcosm also maintains strong separation between actions and data processing.
+It provides tools for keeping global application state global, while accommodating specific data modeling needs within components of an application (see [Forks](#forks-global-state-local-concerns)).

 1. **Batteries included**.
 Just install `microcosm`.
 Plugins and middleware should not be required to immediately be productive.